mateuszniechwiej/Ms-1-LP/README.md

 #### Easy and intuitive navigation through the website to :

-  * Find information about the product and services the company offers.
+  * find information about the product and services the company offers.
-  * Locate the Cafe and the remaining ice-cream shops.
+  * locate the Cafe and the remaining ice-cream shops.
   * be able to see Menu
   * know what facilities are available in each location (like parking, seat in/out, is coffee/drinks available and other deserts, can I pay with card)
   * Find about opening times and form of contact.